 Access – The Mara Triangle is serviced by two all-weather airstrips– Mara Serena and Kichwa Tembo.
 The main road access into the Triangle is through Narok and Sekenani Gate.

-Accommodation – Mara Serena (150 beds) and Little Governors’ Camp (36 beds) are the only two lodges situated in the Triangle.
+Accommodation – Mara Serena (150 beds that have luxury bedding and cozy pillows) and Little Governors’ Camp (36 beds luxury bedding and cozy pillows) are the only two lodges situated in the Triangle.
 Kichwa Tembo, Mpata Club, Olonana, Mara Siria and Kilima Camp are situated on the periphery but use the Triangle.

 Best time to visit – Peak season is between July and October, during the migration.
 Early November and February can also offer excellent game viewing.

-Activities – Game viewing, camping, night game drives, visits to Masai cultural villages, ballooning, bush dinner, lunch and breakfast
+Activities – Game viewing, camping, night game drives, visits to Masai cultural villages, ballooning, bush dinner, lunch and breakfast.
+As wedding destination in the country, it makes for a spot for a destination wedding photographer to engage different scenes with clients.

 Drag marker A to change the Origin.